pietrotedeschi/pietrotedeschi.github.io/content/authors/admin/_index.md

 During my Master's thesis, advised by [Luigi Alfredo Grieco](https://scholar.google.it/citations?user=HmBQd8IAAAAJ&hl=en&oi=ao), I designed and implemented a security framework for Intelligent Transport Systems (ITS) in Horizon 2020 BONVOYAGE project by leveraging the Attribute Based Encryption.

 My Ph.D., advised by [Roberto Di Pietro](https://scholar.google.it/citations?user=Io9QeG0AAAAJ&hl=en&oi=ao), allowed me to design and developing of (i) a dead-reckoning system that leverages the jamming signal to estimate the jammer location; (ii) a privacy-preserving, distributed, and lightweight solution for co-location detection and collision avoidance of autonomous UAVs, and (iii) an anonymous remote identification system for UAVs to allow them to broadcast RemoteID-compliant messages using ephemeral pseudonyms.

-During my Ph.D, 12 papers published to international journals, 7 papers published to international conferences, 1 contribution for the Encyclopedia of Cryptography, Security and Privacy, and 4 patents have been produced.
 {style="text-align: justify;"}